chrishunt/stories/src/markdown/2019-02-27-sf-ca-coast.md

 <div class='text'>

-## Clear our schedule
+## Clear the schedules

 The [last couple trips](/sf-maupin-or) were basically rescue missions and not a lot of time to relax and explore.
 This weekend was the opposite.
 We finally had the dog back and a couple days with nothing to do.
 The plan was to drive South and just find a place to make dinner and sleep.
 Our friend [Clyde](https://www.instagram.com/frisco_native1/) recommended an area to check out.
-We followed 40 miles or so of random lines on [GAIA](https://www.gaiagps.com) that looked to go in the right direction.
+We followed 40 miles of random lines on [GAIA](https://www.gaiagps.com) that looked to go in the right direction.

 Along the way we dropped pins on places that would be nice to camp someday.
 We're thinking about moving to Colorado this year, so 'someday' might be a